PhillyDistrictAttorneysOffice/jnet/README.md

 JNET is the integrated portal for PA Justice Data, and this a programmatic interface for *some* of the requests that can be made through it.
 See a list of data available to criminal justice agencies [here](https://www.pajnet.pa.gov/WHAT%20WE%20DO/Pages/Information-Available-on-JNET.aspx).

+This project was originally created by the [Philadelphia District Attorney's Transparency and Analytics (DATA) Lab](https://phillyda.org/data-lab/) to access Criminal Justice data provied to JNET by the Administrative Office of Pennsylvania Courts (AOPC).
+Additional coding will likely need to be done to access other JNET services or to access information in a format useful to you.
+We welcome community contributions and may consider requests for additional support if it is within the overall scope of our work.

 # Authorship

 The code in this project was developed and is maintained by [DATA Lab](https://phillyda.org/data-lab/) in the Philadelphia District Attorney's Office (DAO) in order to provide generalized, programmatic access to the services offered by JNET.